Viraj-77/Evalence/README.md

 ## Environment Setup
 - See `.env.example` files in both `backend/` and `frontend/`.

-Project remains heavily incomplete as I ran out credits 5 different AI's :(
+Project remains heavily incomplete as I ran out of credits for 5 different AI's :(

 ---
 _